yairgil/Docker-Provider/Documentation/AADMSIAuthPreview/ReadMe.md

-Note - This is private preview.
+Note - This is limited private preview.
 For any support issues, please reach out to us at [askcoin@microsoft.com](mailto:askcoin@microsoft.com).
 Please don't open a support ticket.
 This private preview supports AAD MSI Auth using System Identity for Azure Kubernetes Clusters with Managed Identity.

 # Azure Monitor Container Insights